Our Behaviours Framework

-There are six sets of behaviours for every member of staff, regardless of their role and grade in the organisation.
+There are six sets of behaviours for every member of staff, regardless of their role and grade in the organisation and they are integrated into every step of the candidate and employee journey.
 The behaviours are:

 With enthusiasm, you work to deliver a high quality service to meet personal, organisational and customer expectations.
 You pursue a ‘can-do’ attitude in all of the work you deliver, ensuring it meets the needs of all current and potential customers.

 You take ownership of your work and use your initiative to deliver.
 You are accountable for your own performance and development, and you take responsibility for your actions and decisions.

 You work with others to reach a common goal; sharing information, supporting colleagues and searching out expertise and solutions from relevant partners and/or the communities we serve.

 You lead by example through your behaviours and professional approach to work; inspiring your colleagues and driving for results.